clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 import {Switch } from 'react-router-dom';

 ```
-* wrap with Switch so only single path is called
+* wrap with Switch so only single path is called from set
 * the nested routes should be relative ie. path should be appended to whatever the current route is responsible for the nested route (Posts Component)
 * Posts.js adjust the nested <Route path="/:id" by getting the current path dynamically <Route path={this.path.match.url+'/:id'}> exact component={FullPost}/>